CodeAndCake/AppsFromScratch/sessions/04/README.md

 > A good programmer is a lazy programmer.

-In practical terms, it means that programmers like their shortcuts.
+In practical terms, it means that programmers really like their shortcuts.

 There's a shortcut for jQuery too, and it's `$`